US wholesale prices rise 0.4% in May led by food and energy

 The cost of food rose a sharp 6%.
 Food costs have been rising due to high demand from Americans cooking more at home, but also because of lost production following virus outbreaks at food processing facilities.
 Energy prices, which had fallen for three straight months, increased 4.5%.

 Over the past year, wholesale prices have fallen 0.8%.
+Core prices, which exclude energy and food, were down 0.1% in May up 0.3% over the past 12 months.

 The report on wholesale prices followed news Wednesday that consumer prices at the retail level fell 0.1% in May, the third straight monthly decline.